Learn about our aid response to the Nepal Earthquake

 Our commitment to you

-We treat all comments and complaints as an opportunity to improve.
-We are happy to acknowledge the mistakes that we have made, sincerely apologise for them and then try to prevent them from happening again in the future.
+We treat all feedback and complaints as an opportunity to improve.
+We are happy to acknowledge and apologise for mistakes we have made and then try to prevent them from happening again in the future.
 Thank you for helping us to provide a better service.